AgnieszkaFalenska/IMSnPars/README.md

 Later, it was changed and used in the paper [Integrating Graph-Based and Transition-Based Dependency Parsers in the Deep Contextualized Era](https://iwpt20.sigparse.org/pdf/2020.iwpt-1.4.pdf)

 This branch **WILL CONTAIN** all the paper-specific changes and analysis tools.
-I just have to clean them a little bit before I put them here.
-Please contact me if you are not scared and want to see the dirty and ugly version of the code earlier.
+I just have to clean the code before I put it here.
+Please contact me if you are not scared and want to see the dirty and ugly version earlier.